-- A cumulative GPA at Defiance College of at least a 2.5; - A grade of 'C' or better in NRS 101 or have nurse aide certification; - At least a grade of "C" or better in the following classes: - O BIO 235 Human Anatomy and Physiology I; - o ENGL 125 Composition I - o MATH 105 Quantitative Reasoning or higher - o PSY 110 Introduction to Psychology. - o PSY 220 Lifespan Development - $\circ$ NRS 100 Intro to Nursing and Healthcare - Certification in a BLS program from the American Heart Association; - Complete State Tested Nursing Assistant (STNA) course with a C or better and obtain certificate of completion; - Completed high school Biology with Lab and received a minimum grade of 'B' or, if they received a 'C' in high school Biology they must have an ACT science score of 24 or higher.
+- A cumulative GPA at Defiance College of at least a 2.5; - A grade of 'C' or better in NRS 101 or have nurse aide certification; - At least a grade of "C" or better in the following classes: - o BIO 235 Human Anatomy and Physiology I; - o ENGL 125 Composition I - o MATH 105 Quantitative Reasoning or MATH 110 College Algebra, and - o PSY 110 Introduction to Psychology. - Certification in a BLS program from the American Heart Association; - Complete State Tested Nursing Assistant (STNA) course with a C or better and obtain certificate of completion;

+- Pass the Test of Essential Academic Skills (TEAS) and achieve a composite score of at least 60% or pass the PAX-RN test and score at least 50 or better in the RN percentile rank in each of the areas of Verbal, Math, and Science. - Completed high school Biology with Lab and received a minimum grade of 'B' or, if they received a 'C' in high school Biology they must have an ACT science score of 24 or higher.
 If students do not meet these minimums, they must take BIO 120 and pass with at least a grade of 'C' or better.

 To be admitted into the BSN completion program upon their return to Defiance College, students must successfully complete the NCLEX-RN Exam after their third year and have at least a 2.5 GPA.
-They must have completed ENGL 225 Composition II, CHEM 113 Chemistry Around Us, a Creative or Expressive Arts General Education course, and a Historical, Political or Multicultural

-Perspectives General Education course to finish out their BSN requirements, or plan to complete these requirements at Defiance College in their final year.
+They must have completed ENGL 225 Composition II, CHEM 113 Chemistry Around Us, a Creative or Expressive Arts General Education course, and a Historical, Political or Multicultural Perspectives General Education course to finish out their BSN requirements, or plan to complete these requirements at Defiance College in their final year.